 Historical Studies

-History is the science of individuals in time.
+History is the study of individuals in time.
 By using the tools of bibliography, students learn that the important task of church history is to ponder meanings, not just to list information; to interpret, but not to predict.
 History inflames the student’s passion for God and so helps build the groundwork both for Christian living and Christian ministry.

 Objectives for students